 With the growth funding, ChurnZero is planning to expand across the business in areas like sales, marketing, product and its own customer success team.
 Tsang expects to grow an 80+ person team that started the year at just under 70 employees to 125 by the end of 2021 — check out its current open roles on its website — and will continue product development.

 ChurnZero is also investing in the success of the space in which it operates, so part of the funding will help in efforts to build energy around customer success as a whole.

 “The other thing we know we have to do in a new and growing space is actually invest in the community,” Tsang said.
 The company was already gathering folks around this effort, and once vaccines are more widespread, he said, “you’ll see us invest in a lot of events, a lot of education, a lot of best practices and trying to build up customer success as a discipline.”

 Tsang said there are two areas where they are especially focused on this whole-market effort: For one, not every company that could benefit from a customer success team has one.
 And if you have that team, the awareness and adoption of technology to help these teams is still growing, as well.

 “As growth software investors, we have seen firsthand the rise of customer success as a function, and the power of software to help customer success teams better engage and retain their end customers,” said JMI Equity General Partner Larry Contrella, who joined ChurnZero’s board with the investment.
-Contrella, who is based in the firm’s Baltimore office, was promoted to the general partner role in December.-30-
+“We are excited to partner with You Mon and his team to continue to enhance the ChurnZero platform.”-30-